Enhance Early Engagement (E3) Training for CAC Victim Advocates

 - Engaged in that treatment through attendance and participation toward successful completion

 - Partnered with the CAC to assess progress and celebrate success

 To bolster the important work victim advocates already do with families, the focus of the current project is to provide training to victim advocates in brief mental health screening, evidence-based practice, identification and referrals, trauma responses, and evidence-based engagement skills.

 What you’ll learn

-- How NCA’s 2017 Standard for Accredited Members on Victim Advocacy and Mental Health supports the NCA mission of healing and child well-being.
+- How NCA’s 2017 and 2023 Standard for Accredited Members on Victim Advocacy and Mental Health support the NCA mission of healing and child well-being

-- Involving multidisciplinary team (MDT) members in the family engagement process.
+- Involving multidisciplinary team members in the family engagement process

-- Understand the purpose of and how to use desk cards to support family engagement interventions and mental health treatment to completion.
+- Understand the purpose of and how to use the virtual notebook to support family engagement interventions and mental health treatment to completion